bxparks/rpn83p/docs/USER_GUIDE.md

 some parts of the world, the cost of the cable may be more than the difference in price between the TI-84+/84+SE over their cheaper TI-83+/83+SE counterparts.

-The TI-84+ models are physical larger than the TI-83+ models.
+The TI-84+ models are physically larger than the TI-83+ models.
 The buttons are slightly bigger to take advantage of the larger case.
 Some people may prefer that, but personally, the smaller TI-83+ form factor feels better in my hands than the larger TI-84+ form factor.